Scheduling Jobs with Stochastic Holding Costs: Introduction

+We consider service systems where jobs can be served preemptively, meaning that the scheduler can switch the server from serving the job that is currently being served to serving another job before the current job is completed.
+This is unlike non-preemptive scheduling where the server must complete serving an assigned job before switching to serving another job.
+Preemption allows the scheduler to adjust decisions at any timescale based on gathered observations.
+Because the parameters of stochastic job holding cost processes are unknown to the scheduler, the main challenge is to efficiently learn these parameters in order to realize a near-accurate priority ranking of jobs for minimizing the total accumulated cost.

+We consider a learning-based $c\mu$ rule scheduling policy, under which jobs are selected according to the $c\mu$ index estimates obtained from observed data, first according to preemptive scheduling and then according to non-preemptive scheduling discipline.
+We show theoretical results on regret defined as the difference between the expected total holding cost achieved by an algorithm and the expected total cost achieved by the $c\mu$-rule scheduling policy when the marginal holding costs and mean service time parameters are known.
+We show a worst-case regret bound in terms of the total number of jobs and a scaling factor for mean job service times.
+We may think of this scaling factor to represent the rate at which information about stochastic job holding costs is observed by the scheduler.
+We show lower bounds on regret for any algorithm, which show that our regret upper bounds are nearly optimal.

+Previous works \cite{learning-cmu-rule,scheduling-testing,triage-two-classes} considered the problem of minimizing the expected total holding cost under different assumptions about uncertainties, either assuming that marginal holding costs of jobs are deterministic and known and mean job service times are unknown, or that both marginal holding costs of jobs and mean service times are a-priori unknown and become known after testing a job.

-\section{Related work}
+\subsection{Related work}

-The scheduling problem asking to minimize the sum of weighted completion times for a given set of jobs, with weights $c_i$ and processing times $1/\mu_i$, was studied in the seminal paper by Smith \cite{smith}, who showed that serving jobs in decreasing order of indices $c_i\mu_i$ is optimal.
-This policy is often referred to as the \emph{Smith's rule}.
+The scheduling problem asking to minimize the sum of weighted completion times for a given set of jobs, with weights $c_i$ and service times $1/\mu_i$, was studied in the seminal paper by Smith \cite{smith}, showing that serving jobs in decreasing order of indices $c_i\mu_i$ is optimal.
+This policy is often referred to as the \emph{Smith's rule} or $c\mu$ rule.
 This policy corresponds to the weighted shortest processing time first (WSPT) policy in the literature on machine scheduling.
-The Smith's rule is also optimal for the objective of minimizing the expected sum of weighted completion times when job processing times are random with mean values $1/\mu_i$.
+The Smith's rule is also optimal for the objective of minimizing the expected sum of weighted completion times when job service times are random with mean values $1/\mu_i$.
 We refer the reader to \cite{pinedo} for a comprehensive coverage of various results.